tomkren/pikater/docs/guide_user/User-guide.md

 * The more files are being uploaded, the slower the server's responses will be.
 * Metadata have to be computed for your dataset before it can be used in experiments, visualization and metadata viewer.
 Metadata can be viewed, when available, by expanding the dataset view to the next step (see above).

-### How to upload a new user agent (computation method)?
+### How do I upload a new user agent (computation method)?

 1. Open the default page.
 2. Click on `My agents` in the left menu.
 3. Click on `Upload a new agent`.
 4. Enter the required information. `Agent class` needs to be a fully qualified Java class name, including package, e.g. `org.example.TestAgent`.
-The uploaded `.jar` file needs to include implementation for the the given class name.
+The uploaded `.jar` file needs to include implementation for the given class name.

 Note that:
 * Multiple files may be uploaded simultaneously on the same page.
 Each one will have to be entered through the dialog, however.
 * Each user may only upload 3 files at a time across all pages.
 * The more files are being uploaded, the slower the server's responses will be.
 * It may take some time before your agent can be used in experiments.
 It has to be registered in the core system.
 When that happens and there is no problem with your agent, it will display in experiment editor after a page refresh.

-### How to track experiment progress?

-1. Open the default page.
-2. Click on `My experiments` in the left menu.
-3. Find your experiment.
-You will its status.
-You may expand it to view individual tasks and results that have already been computed for it.

-### How to export experiment results to CSV?

-1. Open the default page.
-2. Click on `My experiments` in the left menu.
-3. Find your experiment.
-4. Expand the `RESULTS` column (see [regular table views](#regularTableViews)).
-5. Click on the `Download` button located on the same row as your experiment.
-A progress dialog will appear.
-6. When the result `.csv` is generated, the progress dialog's `Abort` button will change into a `Finished` button.
-Click on it.
-The file will be downloaded.

-### How to change priority of running experiments?

-Note that this is an administrator feature.

-1. Open the default page.
-2. Click on `All experiments` in the left menu.
-3. Find your experiment.
-4. Expand the `PRIORITY` column (see [regular table views](#regularTableViews)).
-5. Change the `PRIORITY` value on the same row as your experiment, if enabled.
-If it is not, the experiment is not running anymore.